2-Drinfel'd double symmetry of the 4d Kitaev model: Excitations in the spin-Kitaev model

-\paragraph{Twisted 2-Drinfel'd double.} These 2-cocycles $\bar c,\bar e$ can alternatively be interpreted as "twists" in the 2-algebra structure of the 2-Drinfel'd double, and they make up precisely the 2-group 4-cocycles\footnote{Note that twists of 2-groupoid algebras by 4-cocycles have also appeared in \cite{Bullivant:2021}.
-This is a categorification of the 3-cocycle twists of an ordinary 1-Drinfel'd double \cite{Willerton:2008gyk}.}
+\paragraph{Twisted Drinfel'd double 2-bialgebras.} These 2-cocycles $\bar c,\bar e$ can alternatively be interpreted as "twists" in the 2-algebra structure of the Drinfel'd double 2-bialgebra.
+Moreover, they can also be interpreted as contributions to the 4-cocycles $H^4(D(B\bbZ_2),k^\times)$ of the (2-group underlying the) Drinfel'd double 2-bialgebra $D(B\bbZ_2)$.
+This is a categorification of the 3-cocycle twists of an ordinary 1-Drinfel'd double/3d tube algebra \cite{Willerton:2008gyk}; indeed, twists of 2-group(oid) algebras by 4-cocycles have also appeared in the construction of the 4d tube algebra \cite{Bullivant:2021}.